JillevdW/Capacitor-Geofencing/README.md

 }); // This returns a promise with a success/error message.
 ```

+The promise returned here is important: an error will be returned when supplied invalid parameters, or when the user gave an invalid location authorization status (the only valid status is .alwaysAuthorization).

 You also need to add the following keys to your info.plist file:

 ```xml